robrix/robrix.github.io/posts/2021-07-28-when-howard-met-curry.md

   </tbody>
 </table>

 The negations both invert polarity, whereas ¬̷ maintains it.
-Further, the negative connectives both employ →, whereas ~ uses -.
-Putting it together, we can expect the positive assertin to encode as -, and to maintain polarity, and that gives us:
+Further, the negative connectives both employ →, whereas ~ uses −.
+Putting it together, we can expect the positive assertion to encode as −, and to maintain polarity, and that gives us:

 <table>
   <thead>